EmanuelBender/GoogleSheet_Inventory_System/README.md

   </tr>
   <tr>
     <td>Create a profile by adding a header (profile name) and entering only ID and amount of each item on the PROFILES sheet.  </td>
-    <td>Enter your Profile name via the search bar. <br> The mode switches to Profile view. </td>
+    <td>Enter your Profile name via the search bar to switch to Profile mode. </td>
-    <td>Click the BUILD PROFILE button and follow prompts.
-        Now build your your profile irl using the specified components. </td>
+    <td> Click the BUILD PROFILE button, follow prompts, and physically assemble your profile using specified components. </td>
   </tr>

   <tr colspan="3">
      <th colspan="3">3.
 Import Invoice Items</th>
   </tr>
   <tr>
-    <td>Create a folder in Google Drive, enter folder name in Main Functions.js, place invoices inside, and trigger via the Inject Order button. </td>
+    <td>Create a folder in Google Drive, specify folder name in 'Main Functions.gs'.
+Place invoices inside, and trigger via the Inject Order button. </td>
-    <td>Items have to exist in the INVENTORY sheet with the same ID as on the invoice to work.
-(Mouser: 'Mouser No:', LCSC: 'LCSC Part Number')   </td>
+    <td>Ensure items exist in the INVENTORY sheet with matching IDs as on the invoice (Mouser: 'Mouser No:', LCSC: 'LCSC Part Number').   </td>
-    <td>Click Inject Order button on OVERVIEW sheet.  </td>
     </td>
   </tr>